usharesoft/appcenter-docs/end-user/en/source/pages/getting-started.rst

 Escape Key
 ~~~~~~~~~~

-The UForge UI has enabled the hotkey Escape (ESC) which means the action of cancel or close the popup form without saving or executing anything.
-It also refers to redirect the page whenever the behavior it's already implemented by the cancel/close button.
+The UForge UI uses the Escape (ESC) key as a hotkey to cancel or close a popup window without saving or executing any actions.
+However, in some cases, using the hotkey ESC will redirect you to a different page from the one from which the popup was opened.

 .. _uforge-basic-concepts: